-The mask height above the detector (~3.4 m) and the hexagonal mask element dimension (3.3 mm centre-to-centre) define together the angular resolution of the instrument, in this case 3'.
+The mask height above the detector (~3.4 m) and the hexagonal mask element dimension (3.3 mm centre-to-centre) define together the angular resolution of the instrument, in this case: 3'.
 Figure 5 illustrates the JEM-X coded mask pattern.

 Figure 5: Illustration of the JEM-X coded mask pattern layout without the mechanical interface.
 The diameter of the coded mask is 535 mm.
 The mask has a transparency of 25%.
+A picture of the mask is shown at the top right.